Vilin97/VasBlog/posts/post4.md

 published = "2021-08-02"
 +++

+# Tutorial on using spatial SSAs in DiffEqJump

 This blog will show how to use the functionality I added to [`DiffEqJump`](https://github.com/SciML/DiffEqJump.jl) over the summer.
 See [the documentation](https://diffeq.sciml.ai/latest/types/jump_types/) for a tutorial on getting started with `DiffEqJump`.

 ## Installing `DiffEqJump`